-Being the stationary distribution a DSSD, Th.
-2 in \cite{bouzar2008semi} yields that it is also infinitely divisible. \begin{theo} The marginal distribution of the stationary process $\{X_{t}\}_{t\in\mathbb{Z}}$ is infinitely divisible. \end{theo}

 Since the GLK distribution satisfies the convolution property \cite[see][ Th.
-8]{jan98}, then the GLK-INAR(1) is stable by aggregation as stated in the following \begin{theo} Let $\{X_{jt}\}_{t\in\mathbb{Z}}$ with $j=1,2,\ldots,J$ be a sequence of independent GLK-INAR(1) which satisfy:
+8]{jan98}, then the GLK--INAR(1) is stable by aggregation as stated in the following \begin{prop} Let $\{X_{jt}\}_{t\in\mathbb{Z}}$ with $j=1,2,\ldots,J$ be a sequence of independent GLK--INAR(1) which satisfy: